 Purpose and mission impact real business outcomes.
-Below are five additional ways being purpose, mission and values aligned impacts business in a positive, tangible way:
+Below are four additional ways being purpose, mission and values aligned impacts business in a positive, tangible way:

 - Improved retention and recruitment.
 Employees increasingly want to work for organizations that are making a difference for their stakeholders.
 Employees consider purpose twice as important on average than traditional motivators like compensation and career advancement.
 Company purpose is also one of the strongest retention drivers for millennial employees.
 Retention will improve and recruitment will become easier when organizations activate their purpose or mission.
 Employees are more likely to want to work for an organization when they understand why their work matters.

 - Thriving innovation and creativity.
 Having a clear purpose or mission helps organizations be more innovative, which is especially important in times of industry disruption.
 Sixty-eight percent of “purposeful companies” agreed that purpose is extremely critical to an organization’s ability to innovate in times of disruption.
 Purpose or mission also serves as a stable reminder of why the organization exists, keeping the organization on its intended path during times of change.